chrisranderson/chrisranderson.github.io/_posts/2016-7-9-chinese-restaurant-process-introduction.md

 title: "Introduction to Chinese Restaurant Processes"
 ---

+So...
+I do not know what these are actually used for.
+I've heard of them, but that's about it.
+Hopefully when you come across these in the literature, it'll make sense.

 Picture a Chinese restaurant.
 People come in one at a time, and decide where to sit.
 The first person picks a table.
 Everyone afterwards picks a table according to how many people are currently at each table.

 The probability of picking a particular occupied table is